-The Depositor named on the application is establishing a Traditional individual retirement account under section 408(a) to provide for his or her retirement and for the support of his or her beneficiaries after death.
+The Depositor named on the Application is establishing a Roth Individual Retirement Account (Roth IRA) under section 408A to provide for his or her retirement and for the support of his or her beneficiaries after death.

-The custodian named on the application has given the Depositor the disclosure statement required by Regulations section 1.408-6.
+The Custodian named on the Application has given the Depositor the disclosure statement required by Regulations section 1.408-6.
+The Depositor has assigned the custodial account the sum indicated on the Application.

-The Depositor has assigned the custodial account the sum indicated on the application.
-The Depositor and the custodian make the following agreement:
+The Depositor and the Custodian make the following agreement:

-ARTICLE I
+ARTICLE 1

-Except in the case of a rollover contribution described in section 402(c), 403(a)(4), 403(b)(8), 408(d)(3), or 457(e)(16), an employer contribution to a simplified employee pension plan as described in section 408(k), or a recharacterized contribution described in section 408A(d)(6), the custodian will accept only cash contributions up to \$5,500 per year for tax years 2013 through 2017.
-For individuals who have reached the age of 50 by the end of the year, the contribution limit is increased to \$6,500 per year for tax years 2013 through 2017.
+Except in the case of a qualified rollover contribution described in section 408A(e) or a recharacterized contribution described in section 408A(d)(6), the Custodian will accept only cash contributions up to \$5,500 per year for 2013 through 2017.
+For individuals who have reached the age of 50 before the close of the tax year, the contribution limit is increased to \$6,500 per year for tax years 2013 through 2017.
 For years after 2017, these limits will be increased to reflect a cost-of-living adjustment, if any.